hasantfn/hasantfn/README.md

 ## 🔭 Currently working on
 - Java development
 - C++ programming
-- Fusion 360 and Blender for 3D design
+- Fusion 360 and Blender 3D for design
 - 3D printing
 - FPGA programming

 ## 🌱 Learning
 - Expanding my skills in Java and C++
 - Exploring 3D modeling with Fusion 360
-- Diving into 3D printing techniques, optimizations, and GCode based hardware optimization
+- Diving into 3D printing techniques, optimizations, and GCodeBase hardware optimization
 - Working with FPGA for hardware programming

 ## 👯 Looking to collaborate on